chillboi20/CoolBooter-Helper/README.md

 - OpenSSH or terminal emulator, eg. WhiteTerminal or MobileTerminal (all found in BigBoss repo)
 - CoolBooter CLI (http://coolbooter.com), optional if you're running the script on the dualbooted partition
-- dualbootstuff (http://angeltheidiot.github.io/archive-repo) optional if you don't plan to resize partitions
+- dualbootstuff (http:/repo.legacyios.com) optional if you don't plan to resize partitions
-- Core Utilities (from BigBoss repo)

 ### Features